 Healthy bones need a healthy gut.
 A healthy gut begins with a healthy microbiome.

-Taking a calcium supplement is essential for healthy bones before and after menopause if there is not enough calcium in your diet, such as from leafy greens and sardines.
+Taking a calcium supplement is essential for healthy bones before and after menopause if there is not enough calcium intake in your diet, such as from leafy greens and sardines.
 Even so, you can take all the calcium in the world, and if it isn’t doesn’t make it into cells and tissues, it’s of no use to the body.

 Together, probiotics and prebiotics make calcium available to cells and tissues, including bone tissue.